Sandals was one of the first to reopen resorts in the Caribbean over the last few months and more will be reopening soon.

 “If there’s an upside to this, it’s seeing the faces of team members and their sheer happiness to be back to work.”
 Stated Gordon “Butch” Stewart, Chairman of Sandals Resorts.
 “At the start of the year, travel was more accessible than ever, and as an industry, we were reporting record occupancies.
 Despite it all, we made a promise that when it was time to return, we would come back stronger and better than ever before.”

-The remaining resorts that will reopen over the next few months include Sandals Ochi, Sandals Emerald Bay and Sandals Halcyon Beach with a November 1 date.
-Beaches Ocho Rios on Dec.
-18 and Sandals Royal Bahamian on January 28.
+The remaining resorts that will reopen over the next few months include Sandals Ochi on December 17, Beaches Ocho Rios on Dec.
+18, Sandals Halcyon Beach on January 15, Sandals Royal Bahamian on January 28, and Sandals Emerald Bay on February 1st.